Deceptive Advertising: Selling Snake Oil in the Digital Age

 The Difficulty with Controlling an International Market

 These days, ads can travel around the world faster than you can say “click here.”
-Regulating this international marketplace is like trying to nail jelly on a wall.
+Regulating this international marketplace is like trying to nail jelly to a wall.

 Conclusion